The British Thoracic Society and Respiratory Futures (BTS, us, we, our) is committed to protecting and respecting your privacy.

 The policy sets out the basis on which any personal data we collect from you or that you provide to us will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-This policy also applies to your use of the BTS websites and any of the services we offer and should be read in conjunction with our Terms and Conditions notice regarding the use and content of the BTS websites here.
+This policy also applies to your use of the BTS websites and any of the services we offer and should be read in conjunction with our Terms and Conditions notice regarding the use and content of the BTS website here.

 INFORMATION WE MAY COLLECT FROM YOU